dullemond/radmc3d-2.0/manual/sphinx/_build/html/_sources/dustradtrans.rst.txt

 the :math:`x'=-y'` direction (see Figure 1 of Hamaker & Bregman 1996).

-The :math:`(V)` definition (circular polarization) is such that (quoting directly from the Hamaker \& Bregman paper): *For {\em right}-handed circularly polarized radiation, the position angle of the electric vector at any point increases with time; this implies that the :math:`y'` component of the field lags the :math:`x'` component.
-Also the electric vectors along the line of sight form a {\em left}-handed screw.
-The Stokes :math:`V` is positive for right-handed circular polarization.*
+The :math:`(V)` definition (circular polarization) is such that (quoting directly from the Hamaker & Bregman paper): *For right-handed circularly polarized radiation, the position angle of the electric vector at any point increases with time; this implies that the* :math:`y'` *component of the field lags the* :math:`x'` *component.
+Also the electric vectors along the line of sight form a left-handed screw.
+The Stokes* :math:`V` *is positive for right-handed circular polarization.*

 .. _fig-stokes-definition: